12th Annual Fallen Officers Memorial held in Jackson

-Police departments through Mississippi, public officials, and families gathered to honor the lives who perished sacrificing their safety for others’ protection.
+Police departments throughout the state, public officials, and families gathered to honor the lives who perished sacrificing their safety for others’ protection.

 Eight names were added to the Wall of Mississippi’s Fallen Officers this year.
-It’s wall that shows their end of watch but recognizes their bravery, love and devotion.
+The wall shows their end of watch but recognizes their bravery, love and devotion.

 “They’re all heroes.
-They served everyday to keep us safe.
-With a servant heart who were compassionate about the work that they did for each of us.
-They’re true heroes and their humility kept us safe,” said Attorney General Fitch.
+They served everyday to keep us safe, with a servant heart who were compassionate about the work that they did for each of us.
+They’re true heroes and their humility kept us safe,” said Fitch.

 The occasion brought tears of sadness as families laid down roses and as candles were lit.